MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ## Publishing option

 The initial step to create a SaaS offer is to decide the listing or publishing option that aligns with your requirements.
-The listing option you select, when creating the offer, is available as a call-to-action button on the offer purchase landing page.
+The listing option you select, when creating an offer, appears as a call-to-action button on the offer purchase landing page.

 You can select from one of the four listing options to can publish a SaaS offer: